ProjectMakersDE/dev-Internal-Unity-AutoSave/README.md

 # Unity-PM_AutoSave
-This is a small tool to save automatic and backup you scenes.
+A handy tool to automatically save and backup your Unity scenes.

-Deutsche Beschreibung:
+## Deutsche Beschreibung:

-1. Beschreibung
+### 1. Beschreibung

 Nichts ist wichtiger als regelmäßiges Speichern.
-	    Doch schnell ist es passiert das man es vor dem testen einfach vergessen hat die Scene zu speichern.
+Doch es passiert schnell, dass man vergisst, die Szene vor dem Testen zu speichern.
 Um dem zu entgehen gibt es jetzt den AutoSave Editor.

-2. Projektumfang
+### 2. Projektumfang

-	    Das Asset besteht aus dem C#-Skript und 9 Texturen.
-	    Getestet mit Unity 5.2 bis 2022.3.1f1
+Das Asset besteht aus einem C#-Skript und 9 Texturen.
+Getestet mit Unity 5.2 bis 2022.3.1f1.

-3. Im Detail
+### 3. Im Detail

-        Debug.Log 	  		– Zeigt alle Aktionen welche von diesem Asset ausgeführt werden im Debug.Log an.
+- **Debug.Log:** Zeigt alle Aktionen, die von diesem Asset ausgeführt werden, im Debug.Log an.

-        Save on play 	  	– Speichert bei betätigung des Playbuttons.
+- **Save on play:** Speichert bei Betätigung des Playbuttons.

-        Save Assets 	  	– Speichert Assets.
+- **Save Assets:** Speichert Assets.

-        Save interval 	  	– Gibt an nach wieviel Minuten (1 - 30) gespeichert wird.
+- **Save interval:** Gibt an, nach wieviel Minuten (1 - 30) gespeichert wird.

-        On/Off 	  			– Schaltet die Autosave-Funktion an bzw. aus.
+- **On/Off:** Schaltet die Autosave-Funktion an bzw. aus.

-        Backup On/Off	  	– Schaltet die Backup-Funktion an bzw. aus.
+- **Backup On/Off:** Schaltet die Backup-Funktion an bzw. aus.

-        Scene Folder 	  	– Es wird ein Ordner erstellt mit dem Hostename und dem Namen der Scene, in diesem werden die jeweiligen Scenen gespeichert.
+- **Scene Folder:** Es wird ein Ordner erstellt mit dem Hostname und dem Namen der Szene, in diesem werden die jeweiligen Szenen gespeichert.

-        Version	  			– Die angezeigte Version ist die Zeit in „Ticks“.
+- **Version:** Die angezeigte Version ist die Zeit in „Ticks“.

-English Manual:
+## English Manual:

-1. Project background
+### 1. Project background

-	    Nothing is more important than regular storage.
-	    But it quickly happens that you forgot it before the test to save the scene.
-	    To avoid this, there is now the AutoSave Editor.
+Nothing is more important than regular saving.
+However, it can easily happen that you forget to save the scene before testing.
+To avoid this, we now have the AutoSave Editor.

-2. Scope of the project
+### 2. Scope of the project

-        The asset consists of the C# script and 9 textures.
-        Tested with Unity 5.2 to 2022.3.1f1
+The asset consists of a C# script and 9 textures.
+Tested with Unity 5.2 to 2022.3.1f1.

-3. Description
+### 3. Description

-        Debug.Log 	  	– Displays all actions performed by this asset in Debug.Log.
+- **Debug.Log:** Displays all actions performed by this asset in Debug.Log.

-        Save on play 	– Saves when the playbuttons are activated.
+- **Save on play:** Saves when the play button is pressed.

-        Save Assets 	– Save Assets.

-        Save interval   – Specifies how many minutes (1 - 30) will be stored.
+- **Save Assets:** Saves Assets.
+- **Save interval:** Specifies the interval (1 - 30 minutes) after which saving occurs.

-        On/Off 	  		– Switches the Autosave function on or off.
+- **On/Off:** Toggles the Autosave function on or off.

-        Backup On/Off  	– Switches the Backup function on or off.
+- **Backup On/Off:** Toggles the Backup function on or off.

-        Scene Folder 	– A folder is created with the host name and the name of the scene,	in this the respective scenes are stored.
+- **Scene Folder:** A folder is created with the host name and the scene's name where the respective scenes are stored.

-        Version	  		– The displayed version is the time in „ticks“.
+- **Version:** The displayed version is the time in "ticks".